tangledbytes/kindli/README.md

 Flags:
   -h, --help   help for stop

+Global Flags:
+      --cluster-name string   Name of the cluster (default "kindli") --vm-name string        Name of the VM (default "kindli")
 ```

 ### VM Restart

-`kindli vm restart` will restart the running VM.
+`kindli vm restart` will restart the given (or default) VM.
 It expects the VM to be running state.

 ```
 $ kindli vm restart -h